rahendz/HMVCI/README.md

 1. Download HMVCI (codeigniter core system not included)
 2. Download Codeigniter core system v2.x from official site (recommended to use v2.2.5 instead)
 3. Put system folder from Official Codeigniter inside HMVCI folder
-4.  in root directory, duplicate and rename `index-sample.php` into `index.php`
+4.  in root directory, rename `index-sample.php` into `index.php`
-5.  in `application/config` directory, duplicate and rename `config-sample.php` into `config.php`
+5.  in `application/config` directory, rename `config-sample.php` into `config.php`
-6.  in `application/config` directory, duplicate and rename `database-sample.php` into `database.php`
+6.  in `application/config` directory, rename `database-sample.php` into `database.php`
+7. By default the controller route is set to basic at `application/controller/basic.php`
+8. Accessing home url (*http://localhost/index.php*) will show the `basic_message.php` that stored at `application/views`.
+9. To show the modular works just accesing (*http://localhost/index.php/welcome*), it will call the welcome controller which stored at `application/modules/welcome/controller/welcome.php`

 ## Simple Documentation
 You can check manually simple documentation that implemented in welcome controller at `application/modules/welcome`,